JackDanna/FogentRoleplayTemplate/src/Settings/Fogent Roleplay Setting Template/FogentRoleplay.md

 - Achieve the CL required to cast the Spell with their Magic Skill Roll.
 - Have enough Magic Resource to consume, which will always be equal to the Spell's CL.

-The Magic Resource needed to cast the Spell is always consumed even if the Magic Skill Roll check is unsuccesful.
+The Magic Resource needed to cast the Spell is always consumed even if the Magic Skill Roll check is unsuccessful.

 Certain Spells can consume additional Magic Resource to increase the Spell's effect.
 A Spell can only consume as much Magic Resource as the wins from the Magic Skill Roll.